-The most vibrant and durable tile colors and designs are those that are baked in.
-After all, that's the great thing about tile: a top surface nearly as hard as the base material itself.
+Does this mean that tile cannot be painted?
+No. But the most vibrant and durable tile colors and designs are those that are incorporated during the firing process.
+After all, that is one of the key benefits to using tile as a durable material: its top surface is nearly as hard as the base material itself.

 It is possible to paint on a tile that has previously been fired.
-High-traffic tile or tile subjected to lots of moisture is not meant to be painted.
-It's not standard practice to take a roller to your kitchen or bathroom floor; paint on these surfaces will soon wear off.
-Tile paint works best on vertical... surfaces that don't get a heavy beating: backsplashes that don't get much splash, wall tile, wainscot tile, etc.
+High-traffic tile or tile subjected to lots of moisture, while not meant to be painted, can be painted.
+It is not standard practice to take a roller to your kitchen or bathroom floor; paint on these surfaces will soon wear off.
+Tile paint works best on vertical surfaces that receive less abuse: backsplashes, wall tile, and wainscot tile.

-More importantly, look at painting tile as a treatment that may eventually come to ruin.
-Whether six months or six years from now, it will begin to flake and chip.
+More importantly, look at painting tile as a treatment that may eventually wear down.
+Whether six months or six years from now, tile paint will begin to flake and chip.
 Tile replacement is always the best option for long-term durability.

 Valspar Terracotta Touch

 Valspar Terracotta Touch is made specifically for tile and glass, as well as wood, metal, and plastic.
 Because this is a spray paint meant for creating a suede-like or stone texture, you greatly increase your chance of achieving a consistent surface capable of hiding minor flaws.
 One downside is that spray paint mist can be difficult to confine indoors, even when you take precautions.